LongJohnCoder/scheme.forth.jl/README.md

 Running the interpreter
 =======================

-To run this Scheme interpreter, first open Julia from the directory that contains this README file.
+To run this Scheme interpreter, first open Julia from the src directory contained in this repository.
 If you've not done so already, install forth.jl using the following command:

     julia> Pkg.clone("https://github.com/tgvaughan/forth.jl")